XRTce/snapchat-takeout/README.md

 ### Disclaimer:
 I promise: i did my best not making any mistakes but Iam just a human as you are. (worse: iam a Student) Well, you guessed it: we make mistakes so please **Don't trust this application before you read and understood the code, it is commented.
 I will not take any damage coaused by this application on me**

+### Usage
+1. Put your `memories_history.json` file into the project's root folder
+2. Run `app.py`

+You should end up with the following file structure:
+- ./media/Snapchat-xxx <-- Your downloaded files
+- ./errors.txt <-- Failed files including failed download links
+- ./downloaded.txt <-- All successfull downloaded Links

+If the app is stopped during runtime it resumes after the last downloaded file (for this to work dont delete `downloaded.txt`)
+It is possible to change the timezone for appling the file naming sheme, media folder and the file naming sheme inside the code as you should've noticed becuase you read and understood the code ;)

 ### Screenshots
 Downloading files:
 ---